14 Healthy Habits to Fight Depression

 Learn more: Creating Daily Habits and Routines to Manage your Mental Health

-When we have something particularly stressful going on that we know we might get stuck thinking about all day, setting aside some time to allow ourselves to worry about it can help free us of the persistent stress for the rest of the day.
+When we have something particularly stressful going on that we know might get stuck in our head all day, setting aside some time to allow ourselves to intentionally think about it can help free us of the stress caused by having the issue stuck in a worry loop in our heads all day.

-During your “worry time”, it can also be helpful to make a list of items that are causing you stress.
-For items which are in your control, spend some time making a plan to resolve thumourhe issue as best you can.
-For items outside of your control, consciously practice letting them go as you move on to the remainder of your day.
+During your ‘worry time’, it can also be helpful to make a list of items that are causing you stress.
+For items which are in your control, spend some time making a plan to resolve the issue as best you can.
+For items outside of your control, consciously acknowledge that you can’t control or change the situation/issue and instead turn your attention to the things that you can influence.

-This can sometimes help to put worries aside before bed, as you can know you’ve already spent time thinking about something and don’t need to worry about it anymore.
+This can sometimes help to put worries aside before bed, as you know you’ve already spent time thinking about something and don’t need to carry the worry to bed.

 Learn more: Stress Management for Men